 The $[7,4,3]$ code has an equivalent code with a parity-check matrix that can be cyclicly generated by a row vector $(1,0,1,1,1,0,0)$ as

 Note that $H^\text{(circ)}$ is of rank $3$.
-One can see that $H^\text{(circ)}$ provides equal protection capability on each bit.
-Consequently the cost Hamiltonian defined according to $H^\text{(circ)}$ has a circulant symmetry.
-By a similar argument as for \eq{eq:alpha-eta_rule}, we consider $(\alpha,\eta)=(1,1)$ or $(2,3)$.
-As shown in Fig.~\ref{fig:Hc_743_aXeY}, we choose $(\alpha,\eta)=(1,1)$, whose energy topology is smoother and its maximum normalized value is {one}.
+It is evident that $H^\text{(circ)}$ offers equal protection capability to each bit, resulting in a reward Hamiltonian with a circulant symmetry when defined according to $H^\text{(circ)}$.
+Using a similar argument as in \eq{eq:alpha-eta_rule}, we consider two cases for $(\alpha,\eta)$: $(1,1)$ or $(2,3)$.
+After examining Fig.~\ref{fig:Hc_743_aXeY}, we choose $(\alpha,\eta)=(1,1)$ due to its smoother energy topology and a maximum normalized value of one.

-As in the previous subsection, we use NM+basin-hopping and COBYLA+multistart to optimize $F_p$ over $(\bm\gamma,\bm\beta)$ for $p=1,\dots,4$ for different syndromes and the normalized $F_p$ are shown in Fig.~\ref{fig:743_c_Fp}.
+As in the previous subsection, we use NM+basin-hopping and COBYLA+multistart to optimize $F_p$ over $(\bm\gamma,\bm\beta)\in[0,\pi]^{2p}$ for $p=1,\dots,4$ for different syndromes and the normalized $F_p$ are shown in Fig.~\ref{fig:743_c_Fp}.
 We plot also the optimized curves in Fig.~\ref{fig:743_Fp} by the non-circulant matrix $H_{[7,4,3]}$ for comparison.
 The performance is significantly improved such that $\min_{\bms} F_p$ by $H^\text{(circ)}$ is comparable to $\text{avg}_{\bms}\, F_p$ by $H_{[7,4,3]}$.

 The decoding performance of Algorithm~\ref{Algorithm:III} based on $H^\text{(circ)}$ and optimized $(\bm\gamma,\bm\beta)$ is shown in Fig.~\ref{fig:743_c_dec}.
-The decoding gain appears for $T=5$ and the BBD performance is achieved for $T=15$.
+The decoding gain appears for $T=5$ and the BDD performance is achieved for $T=15$.
 These significantly improve the results in Fig.~\ref{fig:743_dec}.